plone/training/docs/migrations/exportimport.md

     />
 ```

-The same true for the import.
+The same approach is used for `content_import` and for all other exports and import that you want to customize.

 ### Add your own extension packages

-To make that easier there are pre-prepared packages to override the export and import that can be used and added to your own projects.
+To make that easier there are pre-prepared packages to override the export and import that can be used and added to your own projects:

 * https://github.com/starzel/contentexport
 * https://github.com/starzel/contentimport

-For the old site:
+#### Extend the export with `contentexport`

 ```console
 cd src